Fatty Acids: Polyunsaturated with

 Most fatty acids have some properties that are not easily replaced and can be vital.
 Many different fatty acids in the unesterified (free) state, including the polyunsaturated components, interact with multiple G protein-coupled receptors for free fatty acids (FFAR) on cell surfaces and have roles in the regulation of nutrition (see our web page on free fatty acids), but many other functions of specific fatty acids, both saturated and unsaturated, require an esterified state.
 As discussed above, linoleic and α‑linolenic acids cannot be synthesised in the tissues of higher animals and must be obtained from the diet, i.e., mainly from plants via the food chain (some invertebrates are an exception as discussed above).
 There is an absolute requirement for these 'essential fatty acids' for growth, reproduction and good health.
 On a global scale, the longer-chain polyunsaturated fatty acids are produced primarily from photosynthetic marine microalgae, heterotrophic protists and bacteria, before entering the food chain of fish and thence of other animals.

 Linoleic and α‑linolenic acids from plant sources serve as precursors of the longer-chain metabolites in animals, but whether the rate of synthesis of EPA and DHA from α-linolenic acid is sufficient in healthy humans has been debated.
 As pointed out above, there is no evidence that vegans suffer from any deficiency, although dietary supplements of EPA and DHA do appear to confer health benefits.
-Young animals deprived of essential fatty acids in the diet rapidly display adverse effects, including diminished growth, liver and kidney damage, and dermatitis, and these can result eventually in death.
+Young animals deprived of essential fatty acids in the diet rapidly display adverse symptoms, including diminished growth, liver and kidney damage, and dermatitis, and these can result eventually in death.
 One key biochemical parameter is the 'triene-tetraene' ratio, i.e., the ratio of 20:3(n‑9) to 20:4(n‑6) fatty acids in plasma; levels greater than 0.4 reflect essential fatty acid deficiency.
-While it takes longer for the effects to become apparent in older animals, which may have substantial stores of essential fatty acids in their body fats, symptoms do appear eventually, and the effects of a deficiency have been seen in human infants and in adults on parenteral nutrition.
+While it takes longer for the effects to become apparent in older animals, which may have substantial stores of essential fatty acids in their body fats, symptoms do appear eventually, and EFA deficiency has been observed in adults on parenteral nutrition as well as in human infants.
 It can be seen in certain genetic disorders, including cystic fibrosis, although the mechanism is not understood.

 The absolute requirements for essential fatty acids are dependent on several factors, including species and sex (females appear to have a higher requirement for n-3 fatty acids), but they are usually considered to be a minimum of 1 to 2% for linoleate and somewhat less for α‑linolenate.
 In contrast, the requirement for α‑linolenate in fish is higher than for linoleate.
 For some years it was believed that cats lacked a Δ6‑desaturase and had an absolute requirement for arachidonic acid in their diet, i.e., they were obligate carnivores, but this now known not to be true although the enzyme activity can be low.

-It is evident that arachidonic, eicosapentaenoic, docosahexaenoic acids and other polyunsaturated fatty acids of the n-6 and n-3 families each have distinct functions, some of which are discussed briefly above, which make them essential for healthy animal metabolism.
-They are precursors of eicosanoids and other oxylipins, including prostaglandins (PG1, PG2 and PG3 series), thromboxanes, leukotrienes and lipoxins, and docosanoids, including resolvins, protectins and maresins (specialized pro-resolving mediators), and of the endocannabinoids, all of which have vital biological properties. n-3 Polyunsaturated fatty acids per se may exert beneficial effects by regulatory actions in signalling processes, for example in T-cells, by modulating the activities of membrane receptors or by influencing gene transcription.
-As DHA is the most unsaturated of these acids, it is highly susceptible to autoxidation, and there is an intriguing suggestion that it may be a master regulator of the antioxidant defences that preserve cellular redox status by promoting the transcriptional regulation of cellular antioxidants through activation of nuclear factor erythroid 2-related factor 2 (Nrf2).
+It is evident that arachidonic, eicosapentaenoic, docosahexaenoic acids and other polyunsaturated fatty acids of the n-6 and n-3 families each have distinct functions, some of which are discussed briefly above, that are vital for healthy animal metabolism.
+They are precursors of eicosanoids and other oxylipins, including prostaglandins (PG1, PG2 and PG3 series), thromboxanes, leukotrienes and lipoxins, and docosanoids, including resolvins, protectins and maresins (specialized pro-resolving mediators), and of the endocannabinoids, all of which have vital properties. n-3 Polyunsaturated fatty acids per se may be beneficial by regulatory actions in signalling processes, for example in T-cells, by modulating membrane receptors or by influencing gene transcription.
+As DHA is the most unsaturated of these acids, it is highly susceptible to autoxidation, and there is an intriguing suggestion that it may be a master regulator of the antioxidant defences that preserve cellular redox status by promoting the transcriptional regulation of cellular antioxidants through stimulation of nuclear factor erythroid 2-related factor 2 (Nrf2).

-Polyunsaturated fatty acids confer distinctive attributes on the complex lipids that may be required for their function in membranes, where their highly flexible nature affects membrane biophysical properties such as fluidity, flexibility and thickness, and this may in turn influence innumerable biological events.
-On the other hand, there are suggestions that excessive amounts of polyunsaturated fatty acids in membranes and tissues, including those of the n-3 family, have the potential to cause harm, because the propensity of all such fatty acids for oxidation can lead to potentially toxic levels of hydroperoxides in tissues.
-Such effects are discussed in relation to specific lipids in other web pages on this website, such as that on oxidized phospholipids.
+Polyunsaturated fatty acids confer distinctive attributes on the complex lipids that may be required in membranes, where their highly flexible nature affects membrane biophysics, including their fluidity, flexibility and thickness, and this may in turn influence innumerable metabolic events.
+On the other hand, there are suggestions that excessive amounts of polyunsaturated fatty acids in membranes and tissues, including those of the n-3 family, have the potential to cause harm, because the propensity of all such fatty acids for oxidation can lead to potentially toxic levels of hydroperoxides in tissues, as is discussed in relation to lipid classes in other web pages on this website, such as that on oxidized phospholipids.

 It is now generally believed that the relative proportion of n‑3 to n‑6 polyunsaturated fatty acids in the diet should be increased, if not the total amounts.
 There appears to be evidence that dietary supplements of fish oils are beneficial to brain development in young children but less so in the management of neurodegenerative diseases and the onset of dementia in the elderly (unless supplement are started early).
 However, there is enhanced bioavailability on supplementation with EPA or DHA in the form of lysophosphatidylcholine, as this lipid has a great affinity for the receptor MFSD2A (sodium-dependent LPC symporter 1), a transmembrane transporter of long-chain fatty acids across the blood brain barrier, and there is hope that this may prove a beneficial treatment against cognitive decline.